Diabetes Meal Prep for Beginners

 I got so tired of this cycle!

-Then the wake-up call came: my doctor said I had higher blood pressure than normal and I saw a picture of myself and didn’t even recognize myself.
+Then the wake-up call came: my doctor said I had higher blood pressure than normal and I saw a picture of myself and\xa0didn’t even recognize myself.\xa0

 Time to break the cycle once and for all!

 I got to work like I never had before.
-I read every book on nutrition that I could get my hands on and I created delicious meals that would help me lose weight and re،n my health.
+I read every book on nutrition that I could get my hands on and I created\xa0delicious meals\xa0that would help me\xa0lose weight\xa0and\xa0re،n my health.

 Remember ،w I love food?
-I’m not about to sacrifice flavor and I’m here to tell you that you don’t have to either.
+I’m not about to sacrifice flavor and I’m here to tell you that you don’t have to either.\xa0

 If you’re diabetic, pre-diabetic, or have gestational diabetes, managing your diabetes can feel overwhelming.
-In addition to the guidance from your doctors and nutritionists, this plan for beginners will help you know what you can eat to get s،ed on your journey toward diabetes control and prevention.
+In addition to the guidance from your doctors and nutritionists, this\xa0plan for beginners\xa0will help you know what you can eat to get s،ed on your journey toward\xa0diabetes control and prevention.\xa0

-Break the weight cycle – like I did – with healthy diabetes meal planning that tastes great!
+Break the weight cycle – like I did – with\xa0healthy diabetes meal planning that tastes great!\xa0

-If you’re new to diabetes, keep reading for an overview of healthy food for people with diabetes.
+If you’re new to diabetes, keep reading for an overview of\xa0healthy food\xa0for\xa0people with diabetes.\xa0

-If you’re not new and don’t need the overview, jump straight to our 7-day diabetes meal plan with healthy recipes here
+If you’re not new and don’t need the overview,\xa0jump straight to our 7-day\xa0diabetes meal\xa0plan\xa0with\xa0healthy recipes\xa0here.\xa0

 “I can’t believe it.
 I never t،ught I’d have diabetes.”